devusSs/steamquery/README.md

 Please refrain from using this program for potentailly disallowed actions according to the [Steam TOS](https://store.steampowered.com/eula/471710_eula_0) or if you do not know what it does or how to use it.

 Any copyright goes to their respective owners.
 Please also check out the [go mod file](./go.mod) and the [go sum file](./go.sum) files to check out the awesome packages I used to build this project.

+## Further features and updates

+Check the [roadmap in the docs directory](./docs/roadmap.md) for more information.

 ## License